-Chatelain also gave the example of a client in the international telecommunications industry, whose revenue was being impacted by an ineffective and expensive billing and customer service solution.
+Chatelain also gave the example of a client in the international telecommunications industry, whose revenue was being affected by an ineffective and expensive billing and customer service solution.
 While Chatelain didn't want to identify the customer, he did say the company benefited when it shifted from a time-and-materials format for evaluating labor and product efficiency to an AI-enabled, as-a-service platform.

-"The company experienced a variety of positive shifts such as enhanced data quality, reduced revenue leakage, an almost 90% reduction in cycle time and an approximately 30% reduction in cost leading to a multimillion-dollar business benefit," Chatelain said.
+"The company experienced a variety of positive shifts, such as enhanced data quality, reduced revenue leakage, an almost 90% reduction in cycle time and an approximately 30% reduction in cost, leading to a multimillion-dollar business benefit," Chatelain said.

 Microsoft prepares partners for machine learning

-She said the question of whose machine learning algorithms go into a partner solution often depends on the skill and sophistication of the partner's team, and the application requirements.
-The partnership includes guidance, out-of-the-box APIs, tools and services, and training.
+She said the question of whose machine learning algorithms go into a partner solution often depends on the skill and sophistication of the partner's team and the application requirements.
+The partnership includes guidance, out-of-the-box APIs, tools and services and training.

-"Partners may choose to leverage one or more of our prebuilt AI APIs, and there are even pre-trained models ready to load," Mulholland said.
-"We also provide the tools and services to support the full AI development lifecycle, and help partners develop the skills to build custom machine learning algorithms.
+"Partners may choose to leverage one or more of our prebuilt AI APIs, and there are even pretrained models ready to load," Mulholland said.
+"We also provide the tools and services to support the full AI development lifecycle and help partners develop the skills to build custom machine learning algorithms.
 The partner then collaborates with the customer to select the data to be used to train the model."

-Mulholland also said that while partners are excited about AI and machine learning, they are new to the field.
+Mulholland also said that while partners are excited about AI and machine learning, they are to the field.
 She said partners are learning to build teams with appropriate skill sets, envision the possibilities for AI and machine learning in their domains, frame the customer problem in terms of an AI and machine learning and understand the AI development lifecycle and best practices in terms of processes.

 Mulholland expects partners that build an AI practice and integrate machine learning tools at their customer sites will see the benefits further down the road.